-The Key Environmental monitoring for Polar Latitudes and later half of the decade, and by greater inclusion and support for European Readiness (KEPLER) project delivers a strategic vision for in situ monitoring efforts, where citizens can provide significant the operational integration of all relevant European capacities for contributions to support the overall programme through Citizen monitoring and forecasting the state of the Polar Regions.
-This takes Science initiatives and thus gain a greater ownership in Copernicus. into account existing capabilities both from Copernicus and externally.
-In addition, it was found that terminologies within Copernicus differ The requirements of end-users and stakeholders living and working in from internationally accepted practise causing confusion.
-Greater or supplying Downstream Services has been central to the evaluation focus must be placed on utilising the many resources both inside as this is essential for ensuring that Copernicus evolved into a and outside of Copernicus to provide stronger oversight and quality monitoring programme that is relevant and delivers the necessary assurance of data products and information to ensure that these information to tackle the issues facing European actors in the Polar are relevant and fit-for-purpose to allow informed decisions and promote the accelerated uptake of new research and technological Regions, including Climate Change monitoring and prediction, waste/ pollution management, safe and efficient navigation in ice-infested developments coming out of Horizon Europe. waters, in avoidance of environmental hazards on land, and facilitating The KEPLER roadmap moves us towards a comprehensive European the shift towards a low carbon economy
+The Key Environmental monitoring for Polar Latitudes and European Readiness (KEPLER) project delivers a strategic vision for the operational integration of all relevant European capacities for monitoring and forecasting the state of the Polar Regions.
+This takes into account existing capabilities both from Copernicus and externally.
+The requirements of end-users and stakeholders living and working in or supplying Downstream Services has been central to the evaluation as this is essential for ensuring that Copernicus evolved into a monitoring programme that is relevant and delivers the necessary information to tackle the issues facing European actors in the Polar Regions, including Climate Change monitoring and prediction, waste/pollution management, safe and efficient navigation in ice-infested waters, in avoidance of environmental hazards on land, and facilitating the shift towards a low carbon economy.